 Thomas J. Sargent, Martin Ellison, Tuesday, November 24, 2009

 The Federal Reserve Open Market Committee has been criticised for making forecasts that are inferior to Federal Reserve staff forecasts.
 This column argues that FOMC forecasts are worst-case scenarios used to inform policy decisions, rather than best estimates of future events.
 It says that FOMC forecasts are a rational response to doubts about the staff’s model.

-Domenico Giannone, Lucrezia Reichlin, Saverio Simonelli 23 November 2009
+Domenico Giannone, Lucrezia Reichlin, Saverio Simonelli, Monday, November 23, 2009

 The UK’s early estimate of GDP growth for the third quarter of 2009 still shows negative growth with a reading of -0.4%.
 This column combines the quarterly releases of GDP with timely survey data to form a “now-cast” of quarterly GDP growth.
 It says that the UK has likely exited the recession already, estimating positive growth of 0.15%.